Nothing conjures up carefree summer days like cycling to the shore with a towel and a good book in a bike basket.

 East Hampton to Montauk Point

 For more of a challenge, the 40-mile, out-and-back ride from East Hampton through Amagansett to historic Montauk Point is a favorite among weekend cyclists.
-While most of the Hamptons are flat, a couple of hills await on this ride, so a hybrid or road bike with some gearing options is the best choice.
+Although the Hamptons are mostly flat, a couple of hills await on this ride, so a hybrid or road bike with some gearing options is the best choice.
 Before you head to the Montauk Lighthouse, the eastern-most point of Long Island’s south fork, pause in the village.
 Traditionally known for fishing and surfing, Montauk is becoming an increasingly hip destination with enticing boutique hotels, shops and restaurants.

 Amagansett and Montauk Favorites: